adegard/markdown-cv/index.md

 ## Occupation

 `02/2024-Present`
-__ENOGIA SA__, Milan, Lombardia, Italia, <a href="https://www.enogia.com/">enogia.com</a> (Company based in France, Marseille)
+__ENOGIA SA__, Milan, Lombardia, Italia, <a href="https://www.enogia.com/">enogia.com</a> (Company HQ based in France, Marseille)

 Business Developer, South Europe

 ENOGIA enables its customers to produce decarbonised electricity and to recover waste or renewable heat.

-- I'm responsible of Sales Development in Southern Europe, especially Italy.
+- I'm responsible of Sales management (customer request, technical offersm contracts) and Sales Agents network development for the Southern Europe, especially Italy and part of Middle East.

 `2019-02/2024`
 __DEC S.p.A.__, Lainate, Lombardia, Italia, <a href="https://www.dec.group/">dec.group</a>